alasca-association/tarook/docs/admin/ipsec.md

 `tcpdump -venni any udp port 500 or port 4500` does not show any packets.

 -> Issue was that 39 != 139.
 The whole thing was avoidable from the start by not setting `local_addrs` to a fixed value (it defaults to `%any`)

-Open questions:

-- does strongswan create an overlay network and configure ips/routes automatically?
-- Does strongswan/ipsec know roles s.a. server/client?
-If so, how is the role determined?
-- route based vs policy based vpns

 # BGP